• Skip to primary navigation

 Ingredients

-• 3 tablespoon rapeseed oil
+• 3 tablespoon rapeseed oil, or vegetable/sunflower/olive oil

-• 1 red onion peeled and finely diced
+• 1 onion, peeled and finely chopped

-• 200 g cherry tomatoes halved
+• 200 g tomatoes, diced

 • 4 teaspoon red pesto

-• ground black pepper to taste
+• salt and ground black pepper, to taste

-• 2 handful fresh rocket leaves
+• fresh rocket or basil leaves

-• 1 unwaxed lemon cut into wedges
+• 1 unwaxed lemon, cut into wedges

 Instructions

 • Season with salt and pepper if needed.
-Serve with rocket leaves, a few shaves of Grana Padano or parmesan cheese and a wedge of lemon.
+Serve with fresh rocket leaves, a few shaves of Grana Padano or parmesan cheese and a wedge of lemon.
 Enjoy!

 Notes

-• Red onion for brown onionΒ or shallot.
+• Red onion or two shallots.

-Nutritional Information (Estimate Only)
+Nutritional Information (Estimates Only)

 Calories: 501kcal | Carbohydrates: 61g | Protein: 18g | Fat: 21g | Saturated Fat: 5g | Polyunsaturated Fat: 5g | Monounsaturated Fat: 11g | Trans Fat: 1g | Cholesterol: 14mg | Sodium: 399mg | Potassium: 466mg | Fiber: 5g | Sugar: 7g | Vitamin A: 851IU | Vitamin C: 39mg | Calcium: 304mg | Iron: 2mg